Shipping of Hazardous Materials Instructions

 The Environmental Health & Safety (EH&S) Department ships hazardous materials.
 You must first complete the On-Line Intent to Ship Hazardous Materials Form to start your shipping request.
 (You will need a CEMS account to log in.
 How do I get a CEMS account?)

 If you are unsure if the material you want to ship is hazardous, complete the form anyway; we will let you know.
 Dry ice and lithium batteries are regulated for shipping purposes.
 Follow the instructions.
-If you have questions, please contact Jim Field, who is DOT (Department of Transportation) trained and certified to ship dangerous goods.
+If you have questions, please contact Gary Ritter, who is DOT (Department of Transportation) trained and certified to ship dangerous goods.
 To ensure compliance with federal law, UMass Amherst employees, students and anyone on campus are required to ship hazardous materials using this procedure:

 - Complete the On-Line Intent to Ship Hazardous Materials Form.
 Important: If you leave #4 blank, CAS (Chemical Abstract Service) number, you will be automatically sent to an On-Line TSCA (Toxic Substance Control Act) Form.

 - EH&S will contact you to schedule a time to prepare the shipment and coordinate the required paperwork.

 - Domestic packages require 24 hours (one business day) for processing.

 - International packages require two business days for processing.